atam4j/atam4j/README.md

 Acceptance Tests As Monitors

 * A simple library that allows you to run junit tests as monitoring checks.
-* Runs tests on a schedule and exposes results via a restful api that can called from your monitoring (e.g. nagios, zabbix, icinga, pingdom etc etc)
+* Runs tests on a schedule and exposes results via a restful api that can be called from your monitoring setup (e.g. nagios, zabbix, icinga, pingdom etc etc)

 ## Latest Build Status